pralab/secml-torch/README.md

 - **Robustness evaluation tools** including metrics, logging, and trackers to ensure reproducibility and easy reporting.
 - **Attacl debugging support** such as built-in hooks and TensorBoard integration to monitor and inspect attack behavior.

-:point_right: Check out the [tutorials](https://secml-torch.readthedocs.io) to see SecML-Torch in action.
+Check out the [tutorials](https://secml-torch.readthedocs.io) to see SecML-Torch in action.

 | Category | Attack / Attack Type | Native Implementation in SecML-Torch | Wrapped / Imported / Backend Alternatives |
 | - | - | - | - |